Meet the NSTA Leadership

 Currently, as an adjunct professor at the University of Nebraska Omaha, she teaches a graduate course in science education and an administrative leadership course.
 Mulkerrin has also published works on a myriad of topics including STEM careers, job shadowing, professional learning, and collaborative initiatives between informal and formal education.
 She received her master’s and PhD degrees from the University of Nebraska Omaha, and her undergraduate degree from the University of Nebraska at Lincoln.
 Before joining the Omaha Zoo and Aquarium, she taught high school biology and zoology for six years in Omaha Public Schools.

-Dr. Elizabeth “Beth” Allan is the retiring president of the National Science Teaching Association (NSTA).
-Allan is currently Professor of Biology and Coordinator of the Secondary Science Education program at the University of Central Oklahoma (UCO) in Edmond, Oklahoma.
+Dr. Eric J. Pyle is the retiring president of the National Science Teaching Association (NSTA).
+He began serving his one-year term on June 1, 2022.
+He is currently a Professor of Geoscience Education at James Madison University (JMU) in Harrisonburg, Virginia.

 Dr. Erika Shugart